japoveda10/DesignAndAnalysisOfAlgorithmsProjects/README.md

 # Design and Analysis of Algorithms Projects
-In this repository I publish some projects I have made in Design And Analysis of Algorithms class
+In this repository I publish some projects I have made in Design And Analysis of Algorithms class:
+* IsPrime
+* Recurrence equations iterators
+* Activity